Chamblen12/DataViz_Final_Proj/updates.md

 ##April 18th Before Class
 Got boxplot to work finally.
 Worked on adding it to shiny app under a new tab.

+##April 18th After Class
+Got made cuts plot to work in shiny by itself now just need to add it to another tab.
+Maybe add a comparison to check two players against eachother.